-Parts of New York City are under evacuation orders, with more than 370,000 people ordered to leave low-lying areas as Hurricane Irene approaches the city.
+Parts of New York City are under evacuation orders, with more than 370,000 people ordered to leave low-lying areas ahead of Hurricane Irene, expected to arrive Sunday.
 But on Saturday afternoon, at least, some residents were making the most of it.

 NPR's Jim Zarroli reports for All Things Considered that "Frankly Wines, a small shop just outside the evacuation zone, was doing a pretty brisk business today.
 Owner Christy Frank lives around the corner.
 Late August is normally a slow time, she says, but Irene has been great for business.